 They just eat again when they’re hungry.

 And they’ll eat what they fancy when they’re next hungry.
 That might be leftover potatoes and gravy.
 It might be Christmas pud.
 It might be a sandwich.
 Or a salad.
 Or a mince pie.

 It’ll be whatever they fancy.

-So why do you think the ‘overweight’/obese people usually gain significantly more than 1 lb?
+So why do you think the dieters usually gain significantly more than 1 lb?

 The most likely reason is that this cohort of people has a history of trying to manipulate and control their weight through restriction (aka dieting).
-Having ever dieted is a very strong predictor of future weight gain.
-A Finnish twin study, involving 2000 sets of twins published in 2011, showed that the dieting twin was 2-3 times more likely to become ‘overweight’ than the non-dieting twin.
-Dieting itself, independent of genetics, increases the likelihood of weight gain.
+Ever having dieted is a very strong predictor of future weight gain.
+A Finnish twin study, involving 2000 sets of twins published in 2011, showed that the dieting twin was 2-3 times more likely to end up at a higher weight than the non-dieting twin.
+Dieting itself, independent of genetics increases the likelihood of weight gain.

 With a history of dieting, trying to control their weight and fighting with food and their own bodies, this group of people is not relaxed around food.
-They still try to control it and themselves around it.
+They still try to control it.
 They fear food.
 And they don’t trust themselves around it.

-They worry about what they ate… that it was too much.
-That it was too much of the ‘wrong’ thing.
-That they can’t be trusted around that food.
-That they have to ‘get rid of it’ by eating it all now, so that they can ‘be good’ or ‘start over’ tomorrow… etc).
-They feel guilty and ashamed about eating – so they do it in secret – usually stuffing it in quickly before anyone notices – not even tasting it – and certainly not enjoying it… all of this keeps the cycle of binge eating and compulsive overeating going.
+They worry about what they ate… that it was too much, that it was too much of the ‘wrong’ thing, or that they can’t be trusted around that food.
+They believe they have to ‘get rid of it’ by eating it all now, so that they can ‘be good’ or ‘start over’ tomorrow, etc. They feel guilty and ashamed about eating – so they do it in secret – usually stuffing it in quickly before anyone notices – not even tasting it – and certainly not enjoying it.
+All of this keeps the cycle of binge eating and compulsive overeating going.